andycann44/aim2build-app/README.md

 Rebrickable periodically moves the CSV export into date-stamped directories.
 The refresh script now tries to auto-detect the newest directory before downloading, and if the download still fails it prints a reminder about refreshing the base URL.
-The script also inserts a blank line and echoes the exact URL and curl exit status so you can see which download broke before re-running the detector.
+The script also inserts a horizontal divider plus a blank line and echoes the exact URL and curl exit status so you can see which download broke before re-running the detector.
 Resolve the issue by letting the script re-detect (`unset REBRICKABLE_EXPORT_BASE`) or by exporting the value that the helper prints: